 What’s more, developing people-skills that go beyond the duty of each employee is essential as well – without communication and collaboration, even the most talented group of workers can fail to achieve their goals.

-But why are corporate team building events so effective?
+But why are corporate these events so effective?
 According to Angelee Rathor, Director of Seven Events, a London-based event company specialising in bespoke corporate event planning, there are a number of benefits that team building activities can offer:

 - They can help your employees learn to work with each other in different situations;